3p Home Page The Threepenny Review

 SPECIAL OFFER for new subscribers

-We’d like to offer a special reward to those of you who have been intrepid enough to discover our web site.
+We’d like to offer a special discount to those of you who have discovered us through our website.
 Our usual $25 subscription includes four quarterly issues that come out in March, June, September and December — already a bargain compared to most literary and arts magazines.
 But if you subscribe to The Threepenny Review right now, online, we will give you five issues for that $25 price.
 A whole extra issue, free.
 So the minute you subscribe, you will already have saved seven dollars.
 How can you resist?

 Order now with a credit card!
 Or, if you prefer to mail us a check, you can write to: